anasnafis77/Glaucoma-Detection-UNet/README.md

 ## Intoduction:

 Glaucoma is the second cause of blindness.
 Unfortunately, Indonesian people still unaware for the importance of early glaucoma detection.
 Moreover, Glaucoma Detection is the laborous and subjective job for ophtalmologists.
-Thus, we need the automation for glaucoma detection based on Optic Cup and Disc segmentation.
-This automoation allow us to detect glaucoma more faster.
-Furthermore, this is possible to implemented in smartphone, hence more people could monitor their eyes from glaucoma in much more affordable way.
+Thus, we need the automation for glaucoma detection.
+We use glaucoma detection based on Optic Cup and Disc segmentation.
+This automation allow us to detect glaucoma more faster and less subjective.
+Furthermore, this system could be implemented in smartphone, hence more patient could monitor their glaucoma stage in much more affordable way.

 Below are the main algorithm for Glaucoma Detection used in this project:
 1. Preprocessing